Have you prepared for the ban on beak trimming?

 A hen with an untreated beak

 Monochromatic colour lighting, which consists of a single wavelength, is actually completely different from natural light, which is made up of a broad spectrum.
 The use of monochromatic light reduces poultry sight because only a single wavelength is available.
 Offering a light spectrum that approximates natural daylight more closely optimises poultry sight because a broad spectrum is made available.

-The use of monochromatic light is an option, in case of proven efficacy, for the prevention of feather picking or the limitation of damage due to feather picking.
-On the other hand, reducing poultry sight may cause stress and therefore feather picking.
+The use of monochromatic light is an option, in case of proven efficacy, for the prevention of feather pecking or the limitation of damage due to feather pecking.
+On the other hand, reducing poultry sight may cause stress and therefore feather pecking.
 Using the most natural light spectrum possible is preferable with a view to providing an optimal, stress-preventing habitat for layer hens.

 The way forward

 As of 1 September 2018, keeping hens with trimmed beaks will be prohibited in the Netherlands.
 Housing should be optimally prepared for the beak trimming ban in order to prevent unwanted behaviour.